paketo-buildpacks/pip/rfcs/0001-pip-rearchitecture.md

 The pip installation is then added to the `PATH` variable so that it may be invoked without the `python -m` prefix.

-The final step is exporting `PYTHONPATH=<path-to-pip-layer>` so that Python looks for `pip` in the pip layer, instead of the default location.
+The final step is prepending the `<path-to-pip-layer` onto the `PYTHONPATH` and exporting it as a shared environment variable for downstream buildpacks.
+This is necessary so Python looks for `pip` in the pip layer, instead of the default location.

 (EDIT: 03/17/2021 Added Configuration and Dependency Installation sections)